Prepare for your Portrait Session

 - Sessions before 2 weeks old is key to keeping baby sleeping.

 - For your session I start with photos of your baby in their clothing after which they are stripped into nappy and wrapped in cloth, so no need for extra clothing items.
-For examples of what I use, please view my: Newborn Portfolio.

 - A full belly means a happy baby!